PetroSidliar/HelloPython/README.md

 # HelloPython
-Excercises from the first assignment
+Exercises from the first assignment